Translate

 I spent five nights in my next destination city, Khulna.
 The second Bangladeshi UNESCO site is in Bagerhat which is 50 kms south of Khulna.
 There I learnt about a local saint, Khan Jahan Ali.
 His mausoleum and pond are revered by the locals.
 Many people washed themselves in the pond.
 Other than the Mosque of Sixty Domes, the Mausoleum and pond of the saint were visited by all local tourists.

-Unfortunately I was not able to visit the Sundarbans and perchance see the Royal Bengal Tigers.
+Unfortunately I was not able to visit the Sundarbans and see the Royal Bengal Tigers.
 Well, I found out later that I would not be able to spot a tiger so easily because they are usually sighted near late afternoons.
 There are only 104 Bengal Tigers in the entire National Park.

-The last stop is the capital city, Dhaka.
+My last stop is the capital city, Dhaka.
 I spent several days visiting Old Dhaka.
 I managed to visit Sonargaon before bidding farewell to Bangladesh.
 Sonargaon was founded in the 13th century and abandoned in the 19th century.

 Bangladesh is also known for its many rivers.
 I had plans to take an overnight ferry from Dhaka to visit Barisal.
 A chain of events in the last week of my visit prevented me from visiting the "Venice of the East".
 Instead I had an opportunity to see the more modern side of Dhaka and I did more shopping.